meronym/the-virtuome/src/web/README.WEB.md

 ## Overview

 The web visualization system provides an interactive 2D visualization of virtue embeddings from multiple AI providers.
-It allows users to explore and compare different dimensionality reduction techniques (PCA and UMAP) applied to these embeddings.
+It allows users to explore and compare different dimensionality reduction techniques (PCA and UMAP) applied to these embeddings, with detailed virtue content available through an interactive side panel.

 ## Core Features